xbirt/mafft-gpu/README.md

      # make install
      # cd ..

-By this procedure (2a), programs are installed into `/usr/local/bin/`.
+By this procedure (a), programs are installed into `/usr/local/bin/`.
 Some binaries, which are not directly used by a user, are installed into `/usr/local/libexec/mafft/`.

 If the MAFFT_BINARIES environment variable is set to `/somewhare/else/`, the binaries in the `/somewhere/else/` directory are used, instead of those in `/usr/local/libexec/mafft/`.